n8henrie/n8henrie.github.io/_posts/2015-05-10-better-bootstrap-file-upload-button.md

 The basic idea is this:

-  1. Use a basic file input element in a WTF form (the input element is ugly: ).
+  1. Use a basic file input element in a WTF form (the input element is ugly).
   2. Add a pretty Bootstrap `label` (basically a clickable descriptive item for a button) as an `input-group-addon` to the input.
   3. Hide the input, leaving only the pretty label.
   4. Add a place to display the uploaded filename for user feedback.